 Keywords: International, FSB, OTC Derivatives, Regulatory Reforms, Trade Repository, Central Clearing, Securities

-Previous ArticleHKMA Consults on Loss-Absorbing Capacity Requirements for Banks
+Previous ArticleHKMA Consults on Guideline for Authorization of Virtual Banks